checkedc/checkedc-clang/clang/docs/checkedc/Bounds-Widening-for-Null-Terminated-Arrays.md

 elements read.**

-The bounds of a null-terminated array can also be widened when the initial elements of the sequence are implicitly read (for example via call to `strlen` function).
+The bounds of a null-terminated array can also be widened when the initial elements of the sequence are known to be read by a function call (for example via call to `strlen` function).
 In the example below the bounds of the null-terminated-array `p` are widened to `bounds(p, p + x)`.

 ```
   void f(_Nt_array_ptr<char> p) {